 Ueno Park (上野公園) is a large Public Park and the location of some of Tokyo’s main Shrines and Museums.
 The park grounds originally belonged to the Kaneiji Temple, one of Tokyo’s largest and wealthiest temples.
 In 1868, Kaneiji was almost completely destroyed and the grounds converted into one of Japan’s first western-style parks.
 Many Museums can be found in Ueno Park including the Tokyo National Museum, the National Museum of Western Art, the Tokyo Metropolitan Art Museum and the National Science Museum.
 It is also home to Japan’s first zoological garden, Ueno Zoo.

-TOKYO NATIONAL MUSEUM
+SPEND A FEW HOURS IN THE TOKYO NATIONAL MUSEUM

 The Tokyo National Museum (東京国立博物館) is Japan oldest and largest national museum.
 Its permanent exhibition features a very large and beautiful collection of Japanese art and archeological artifacts.
 In addition, the museum holds regular special exhibitions.
 The Tokyo National Museum is a large museum complex with six different buildings, each one large enough to be considered a museum by itself.
 If you are following my suggested itinerary, you will probably only have time to visit the main exhibition in the Honkan Building.